apilayer/currencylayer-API/docs/specifications.md

 Please be aware that enabling `format` increases the API Response's file size, which might have a negative on your application's performance.

-## API Error Types
+## API Error Codes

-All specified API Error Types have been documented in order to - if something goes wrong - help you debug your application in the shortest time possible.
+All specified API Error Codes have been documented in order to - if something goes wrong - help you debug your application in the shortest time possible.
 The currencylayer API will return a 3-digit error-type, an internal error-message, and a plain text error-description with suggestions for the user.

 Find below an example error - triggered when a user's monthly API Request volume has been reached or exceeded: